Healthy Watersheds, High-Quality Waters

 To draw attention to the state's finest waterbodies, the DNR's Water Quality Program has launched a Healthy Watersheds, High-Quality Waters (HWHQW) initiative.
 This new focus on the "already healthy" waterbodies and watersheds – or land area draining to a lake, stream or wetland – is intended to celebrate these treasures and draw attention to the ecological, financial and societal benefits of protecting clean water.

-The goal of this initiative is to keep 100% of the priority healthy watersheds and high quality waters within them at or better than their current conditions through 2025.
+The goal of this initiative is to keep 100% of the priority healthy watersheds and high-quality waters within them at or better than their current conditions through 2030.
 The success of the initiative depends on meaningful partnerships.
-In spring 2021, the DNR is engaging partners to help develop a five-year action plan with the following objectives.
+In spring 2021, the DNR engaged partners to help develop an action plan with the following objectives:

 - Increase capacity to provide technical assistance to partners.